Localizations at infinity and essential spectrum of quantum Hamiltonians: I. General theory: Abstract

 \section{Abstract}

-We isolate a large class of self-adjoint operators $H$ in $L^2(X)$ whose essential spectrum is determined by their behavior at $x\sim\infty$ and we give a canonical representation of $\se(H)$ in terms of spectra of limits at infinity of translations of $H$.
-The configuration space $X$ is an abelian locally compact not compact group.
+We isolate a large class of self-adjoint operators $H$ whose essential spectrum is determined by their behavior at $x\sim\infty$ and we give a canonical representation of $\se(H)$ in terms of spectra of limits at infinity of translations of $H$.